USF-HII/mmai-synth/README.md

-## MAI-T1D Synthetic Data Generator
+## MAI-T1D Synthetic Data Generation Framework

+Privacy-Preserving Infrastructure for Multimodal AI in Type 1 Diabetes Research

+The MAI-T1D Synthetic Data Generation Framework serves as a core enabling infrastructure for the NIH-funded Multimodal AI for Type 1 Diabetes (MAI-T1D) collaborative project.
+Developed within the consortium and released as open-source software, the framework supports privacy-preserving analytic development across institutions while maintaining strict separation from protected participant data.
+Recent development efforts have focused on genomic synthesis components, with continued expansion to additional modalities.

 ## Authors:

-- Kenneth Young, PhD
+- Kenneth Young, PhD (USF)
-- Dena Tewey, MPH
+- Dena Tewey, MPH (USF)

-## Affiliation:
+## The MAI-T1D consortium includes investigators from:
+- University of Michigan
+- UCLA
+- Vanderbilt University
+- Weill Cornell Medicine

-University of South Florida (USF)
+- University of South Florida (USF)
-Morsani College of Medicine
-Health Informatics Institute

 ---
 ## Overview

+The framework is implemented as a modular, phase-gated pipeline designed for reproducibility, traceability, and interoperability.
+Execution proceeds through configurable stages so that genomic, tabular, and sequencing-related components can be synthesized independently or jointly.
 This repository contains the synthetic data generation pipeline developed for the MAI-T1D project using data from the TEDDY (The Environmental Determinants of Diabetes in the Young) study.
 The pipeline produces privacy-preserving synthetic datasets that retain the statistical and structural properties of the original data while preventing re-identification of study participants.